 An online system that uses a mathematical framework and a database of ship information to determine the value of a vessel on a specified date.

 A value calculated using an automated valuation model (AVM).
-The automated valuation service (VV$) at VesselsValue provides market value, DCF value, demolition value, book value (to follow) and replacement value (to follow).
+The automated valuation service (VV$) at VesselsValue provides market value, DCF value, demolition value, linear value (to follow) and replacement value (to follow).

 Heavy substances loaded by a vessel to improve stability, trim, sea-keeping and to keep the propeller immersed when not carrying cargo (unladen).